scharlton2/solver_dev_manual/source/02/02_03_solverdef_gridcond.rst

 -------------------------

 Define grid attributes.
-Grid attributes are defined with "GridRelatedCondition" element.
+Grid attributes are defined with
+\\"GridRelatedCondition\\" element.
 Add definition of grid related condition to the solver definition file you created, as shown in :numref:`solverdef_example_with_gridcond`.
 The added part is shown with highlight.